menashabs/Forecaster_ShinyApp/README.md

 # Forecaster_ShinyApp
-A shiny app to input the dataset and obtain a time series model with forecasts
+A shiny app to input the univariate or multivariate dataset and obtain a time series model with forecasts